unChaz/sci-fi-5e/srd/classes/scoundrel.md

 You don’t need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn’t incapacitated, and you don’t have disadvantage on the attack roll.

-The amount of the extra damage increases as you gain levels in this class, as shown in the Stealth Attack column of the Rogue table.
+The amount of the extra damage increases as you gain levels in this class, as shown in the Stealth Attack column of the Scoundrel table.

 #### Thieves’ Cant

-During your rogue training you learned thieves’ cant, a secret mix of dialect, jargon, and code that allows you to hide messages in seemingly normal conversation.
+During your scoundrel training you learned thieves’ cant, a secret mix of dialect, jargon, and code that allows you to hide messages in seemingly normal conversation.
 Only another creature that knows thieves’ cant understands such messages.
 It takes four times longer to convey such a message than it does to speak the same idea plainly.

 In addition, you understand a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a thieves’ guild, whether loot is nearby, or whether the people in an area are easy marks or will provide a safe house for thieves on the run.